Lucy Liu Just Got Summer's Most Flattering Haircut

 Advertisement

 On Monday, makeup artist Erin Ayanian Monroe revealed Liu's haircut.
-In a caption co-signing the photo, Monroe credited hairstylist and colourist Jenda Alcorn for Liu's bob, writing, "Fresh new haircut by my Jenda!"
+In a caption co-signing the photo, Monroe credited hairstylist and colorist Jenda Alcorn for Liu's bob, writing, "Fresh new haircut by my Jenda!"

 Although we don't know exactly what motivated Liu to take the plunge and get summer's trendiest cut, we do know she's not afraid of making a drastic change when inspiration strikes.
 For example, Liu went blonde for the first time last year thanks to Victoria Hunter, co-founder of Whittemore House salon.
 Hunter told Today Style that it was a tedious process to make Liu that blonde, including four rounds of bleach, balayage highlights, and a root smudge — but, in the end, Liu loved it.